connorgrannis/nch_python_workshop/README.md

-# nch_python_workshop
+# NCH Python Workshop

 # Workshop Status
-Thanks to the coronavirus, we are converting this workshop to be 100% online.
+Due to the coronavirus, we are converting this workshop to be 100% online.
 We will update this page as we create new notebooks and are planning on having four weeks of material:
 1. Intro to python
 2. Working with Pandas and Data Visualization
 3. Integration with Excel and SPSS and file formatting
 4. Statistical packages in Python

+#__What is Python?__

+Python is a general purpose programming language, which means it can do many things, unlike R or SPSS, which are designed primarily for statistics.

+Python is flexible enough to deal with various problems: webscraping, data science, file organization, text manipulation, and much more.

+One of the main points of python (like most programming languages) is to automate tasks that you have to do frequently.
+With regard to data science, that could be running analyses, organizing and inputting new data, or making graphs.

+### __How do I use it?__
+* There are text blocks (like this) and code blocks
+* to execute the code within a block, click within the block and press the play button in the top left

+__shortcuts__
+* ctrl+enter executes the current cell and does not advance
+* shift+enter executes the current cell and does advance

 # Google Colab
 Google Colaboratory is an online host for learning python.
 All of the notebooks in this workshop will be posted as a jupyter notebook in a google colab format.
 As long as you're signed in to your google account, you'll be able to access/run/modify the code we'll be working with.